 When your AC doesn’t work, neither do your employees

-- People taking long lunches outside
+- People taking long lunches & lots of breaks

 How office temperature problems affect productivity

 It’s common sense: people who are uncomfortable will be more easily distracted from their work tasks.
 But you may be surprised at the size of the impact on your workers’ productivity.